 We use and develop modern theoretical tools to describe functional energy materials at the microscopic level.
 Our goal is to understand and predict electronic, optical, and dynamical properties in a wide range of complex materials systems.
-These include hybrid molecule-metal interfaces, halide perovskites, organic semiconductors, ion conductors and more.
-To this end we combine quantum-mechanical approaches, molecular dynamics, and state-of-the-art computational techniques, see research section.
+These include hybrid molecule-metal interfaces, halide perovskites, organic semiconductors, ion conductors, photocatalytically active molecules and more.
+To this end we combine quantum-mechanical methods, molecular dynamics, and state-of-the-art computational techniques, see research section.

 Recent group news